Keyboard shortcuts

 • Error payloads must not include raw context payload, peer identity material, or decrypted content.

-• Remote peers must not infer whether failure came from capability checks, budget checks, or local storage faults beyond allowed protocol-level status codes.
+• Remote peers must not infer internal failure causes beyond allowed protocol-level status codes.

 Distributed Systems Contract covers safety, liveness, and consistency.